ga-wdi-exercises/gladiator/readme.md

     * Club beats Trident
     * If the two gladiators have the same weapon, they are both eliminated.

+## Steps

+1. In the gladiator folder, run `bundle install` to make sure you have the right gems installed
+2. Run `rspec` to run your tests.
+They should all fail.
+3. Start with the `Gladiator` tests / class.
+4. Then do the `Arena` tests / class

+For each individual test:
+1. Read the error message.
+2. Make the smallest change in your code to fix the error.
+3. Run the test.
+4. Repeat 1 - 3 until the test passes
+5. Move to the next test.

 ## Bonus

+Note: No tests are provided for this bonus.

 * Add a method to remove gladiators from the arena by name